dm999/powerslideremake/readme.md

 ### Goal ###

-"Powerslide remake" project remakes main features of video game [Powerslide](https://en.wikipedia.org/wiki/Powerslide_(video_game)) - arcade racing in non limited 3D environment, advanced AI based on neural network, multiplayer gaming.
-It has been implemented using programmable rendering pipeline and crossplatform (windows, linux, android) ready.
+"Powerslide remake" project remakes main features of video game [Powerslide](https://en.wikipedia.org/wiki/Powerslide_(video_game)) - arcade racing in non-limited 3D environment, with advanced AI based on neural network and multiplayer gaming.
+It has been implemented using programmable rendering pipeline and is cross-platform (windows, linux, android).

 ### Build ###
 To build the project you need: